Last Updated on

 Tuft and Needle do not offer any special delivery services.
 The mattress will be delivered to your door, and it’s up to you to set it up.
 If you have any particular instructions such as delivery signing or drop off location, get in touch either with Tuft and Needle or FedEx Ground.

 Casper does its shipping via UPS to all 50 states in the US.
-Shipping is completely free even in Alaska and Hawaii.
-So if you want to save money on your order, Casper is a better choice.
+Shipping is completely free except for deliveries to Alaska and Hawaii.

 Because mattresses are made on order, shipping takes longer for Casper mattresses than Tuft and Needle.
 Overall, you can expect your mattress in 2-7 business days.
 A tracking number will help you keep track of the delivery.